ember-learn/ember-blog/content/ember-released-6-4.md

 #### Deprecations

-Ember.js 6.4 introduces [insert number here] new deprecations:
+Ember.js 6.4 introduces no new deprecations.

 ---